 If You Think You Have a Dry Socket, What Should You Do?

 If you think you are suffering from a dry socket or are in a lot of pain after oral surgery, you should call your dentist right away.
+You can call ORIS Dental Clinics in Richmond Hill, Toronto.
 Many doctors have a service that will call an on-call dentist even after office hours.
 You can treat a dry socket.
 Your doctor might wash out the hole, put medicine in it, and give you painkillers.
 You should feel better immediately after seeing your doctor and continue to feel better over the next few days.
 Once your mouth and dry socket have fully healed, you can go back to doing normal things.
 There are a lot of different healing times, but most people feel better after a week.